Haraldlons/linux-tricks/git_notes.md

 #### Creating a feature branch
 When starting work on a new feature, branch off from the develop branch.
-1.
 ```
 git checkout -b myfeature develop
+>>Switched to a new branch "myfeature"
 ```
-2. PROFIT!
-Switched to a new branch "myfeature"
+Profit!

 #### Incorporating a finished feature on develop
 Finished features may be merged into the develop branch to definitely add them to the upcoming release:
-1.

 ```
 git checkout develop
 >>Switched to branch 'develop'